-We may note again the compromise that generic declarations achieve between typed and untyped languages.
+We may note again the compromise that ge-

+neric declarations achieve between typed and untyped languages.
 STACKS provides a pattern for the declaration of modules implementing stacks of elements of all possible types T, while retaining the possibility to enforce type checks: for example it will not be possible to push an integer onto a stack of strings.

-Both examples above (swap and stack) evidence a form of genericity which we call unconstrained since there is no specific requirement on the types that may be used as actual generic parameters.
-In the first case, one may swap the values of variables of any type; in the second, one may create stacks of values of any type, provided all values in a given stack are of the same type.
+Both examples above (swap and stack) evidence a form of genericity which we call unconstrained since there is no specific requirement on the types that may be used as actual generic parameters: one may swap the values of variables of any type and create stacks of values of any type-provided all the values in a given stack are of the same type.

-In other cases, however, a generic definition will only be meaningful if the actual generic parameters satisfy some conditions.
-We define this form of genericity as constrained.
+Other generic definitions, however, only make sense if the actual generic parameters satisfy some conditions.
+We call this form constrained genericity.